 Co-PI, VIMS associate dean of academic studies, and VASG Research and Education Advisory Committee member Linda Schaffner says, “Our goal is to give a new generation of scientists and policy-makers the knowledge and critical skills they need to work together effectively to find solutions to complex coastal issues that are important to the citizens of Virginia and the nation.”

-Karen McGlathery, UVA’s Associate Vice President for Research and director of the Environmental Resilience Institute, and the other Virginia co-PI on the NSF award, added “This award gives our institutions an unprecedented opportunity to partner and bring together multi-disciplinary faculty teams to train students using innovative workshops focused on community-based coastal resilience issues.”
+Karen McGlathery, UVA’s Associate Vice President for Research and director of the Environmental Resilience Institute, and the other Virginia co-PI on the NSF award, adds “This award gives our institutions an unprecedented opportunity to partner and bring together multi-disciplinary faculty teams to train students using innovative workshops focused on community-based coastal resilience issues.”